ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   UnitValue("[1, 2] µm/s")   # wrong.
   UnitValue("{'v', 1} µm/s") # wrong.

-The Units string representation syntax is simple :
+The syntax for *Units* strings is quite simple:

-units should be a list of symbols separated by "." (multiplication) or "/" (inverse multiplication).
+Those should be a list of symbols separated by "." (multiplication) or "/" (division).

 .. code:: python